 Every JUDGE in this country should be made to read my divorce horror story.
 And it should be made compulsory reading for every woman going through a divorce.
 So, she can be eternally grateful for what she DID GET..

 I was dealt a triple whammy: A vengeful ex-husband in league with his grimy solicitor Andrew Garside: A treacherous daughter Catherine Gordon - I will never forget that terrible day in Nov.
 1995, when my youngest daughter phoned from Amble to tell me about my house.
 Everything stood still.
-I could not take it in, still can't - in league with her father: A bent, psychopathic Judge Jeffreys in league with bent solicitor, Hylton Young, who is now retired and living in Amble with his antiques and blood money.
+I could not take it in, still can't - in league with her father: A bent, psychopathic Judge Jeffreys in league with bent grimy solicitor, Hylton Young, who is now retired and living in Amble with his antiques and blood money.
 You never recover from trauma, you just learn to live with it.

 So I have to be unique, the only woman in existence, who, after twelve years of marriage, two children and building the marital home, came away from her divorce with literally nothing.
 Not even some of my own possession with a court order, when I went back to the Salt Pans in 1980 to collect them, Charlie Gordon had been drinking and turned violent towards me - my nice, kind neighbour, Hilary Hewson, who is now living permanently at no.3, with her family since the utility upgrade, called the police - police Sgt. came down and said,''Take what you have got and go.''?
 So much for the court order, a useless piece of paper.
-My story is a searing indictment of the legal and judicial system and police force in this country - flawed, rotten and corrupt.
+My story is a searing indictment of the legal and judicial system and police force in this country - rotten, corrupt and Masonic.

 My solicitor was Cheryl Lewis, sometime later, she was murdered on holiday in Egypt - poisoned with cyanide by her boyfriend, John Allan.
 The case was known as Death on the Nile.
 Friends asked me if I had done it - I would have gone for Judge Jeffreys, grimy solicitor Hylton Young, then Catherine Gordon.